flyingbytes/flyingbytes.github.io/_posts/2022-10-09-Kotlin-Native-C-Interop.markdown

 categories: programming android kotlin native C Programming Interop Interoperability
 ---

 **TL;DR**: Calling C Code in Kotlin Native is very simple and much more intuitive then using the corresponding JVM-"Java Native Interface" (JNI).
-If you just want to see the code, jump TODOhere.
+However, the sample code from TODORefJetbrains is too hard for C beginnings, hence I wrote this blog post.
+If you just want to see the tutorial, jump TODOhere, the code is also on TODORefGitHub

 Hello everybody,